Quick answer

 - Consistency with Companies House records

-- Proof that mail is handled securely
+- Evidence that correspondence can be handled securely

-👉 cheap virtual office in London
+👉 London virtual office setup —

 Director service address (privacy)

-This means:
+This provides:

 Is a virtual office legal for non-UK residents?